-Join Richard Harrington for an in-depth discussion in this video Understanding your capabilities, part of Practical Project Management for Creative Projects.
+Join Richard Harrington for an in-depth discussion in this video Understanding your capabilities, part of Project Management for Creative Projects.

 Here's a simple idea, if you want to manage something, you need to actually understand it first.
 Now, you might think you know your business, but chances are you might not.
 As you start to dig deeper, you'll realize that there's large components that you rely on other people for.
 Maybe you don't understand the editing process for taking photos and getting them developed and ready for the customer or the printing process when you submit prints online and then get them back.
 Maybe you don't edit video, but you're in full service video production.